Sample Christian Women’s Retreat Agendas

 On the same note, I wasn’t always sure how long breakout sessions would take and how much time was needed to get from station to station.
 Over time, I fine-tuned the agenda until it got to the point where we were seldom off by more than a few minutes.
 It takes a while, though, so if you don’t quite get it right, remember the motto – go with the flow!
 As long as you and all the ladies are growing closer to God, it’s ALL GOOD!

-Here are several sample agendas.
+I’d like to share with you a couple sample agendas.
 I’m including the agendas we place in the ladies’ folders and also the agendas Brooke and I, our worship leaders, and our tech person use.
-To view them, just click the links.
-To edit and make them your own, click on File in each Google Doc after you open it and then click Make a Copy.
-You’ll be able to name it what you want and then have your own copy to adjust and print.
+These are completely customizable.
 You can easily add your own logo, retreat theme title, and dates plus fine tune activities and times.

 Related Post: Planning Food for a Women’s Retreat